 Ask your lender or adviser to explain their mortgage service on your first meeting or when you contact them and ask for it in writing.

-The ‘Key messages about the mortgage service’ must be explained to you when you talk to your lender or mortgage adviser.
-It has to cover:
+The ‘key messages about the mortgage service’ must be explained to you when you talk to your lender or mortgage adviser.

-- Whose mortgages you are being offered – for example a lender will generally only offer their own mortgages whereas a broker may arrange mortgages from across the whole market.
+- Whose mortgages you are being offered – for example a lender will generally only offer their own mortgages whereas a broker might arrange mortgages from across the whole market.
 They must make it clear to you if there are any limitations in the range of mortgage products they provide.
 You need to know how much of a choice you’ll have.

 - How much you will need to pay for the service.
-This may be nothing, a flat fee, or a percentage of the mortgage amount, or both.
+This might be nothing, a flat fee, or a percentage of the mortgage amount, or both.
 You should also be told if an adviser gets paid commission.

 This information must be provided clearly and prominently, as part of the initial conversation (in the case of a meeting or telephone conversation) or on screen (in the case of internet sales) or in a document (in the case of a postal application).